 In and out by light aircraft and helicopter.
 I've been dreaming about going back since my last trip there in 1992.
 It looks like it's finally going to happen.

 - Kakadu Circle No. 2: 25 June - 8 July.

 Two sections, either of which can be done on its own.
 Unless we get cancellations, this is now a definite departure.

-- New Trip.
-Carr Boyd Special: 1-5 July.
+- Carr Boyd Special: 1-5 July.

 This trip was created on behalf of a family of four coming from overseas.
 We might be able to extend it by a day or two if you wanted a longer trip.
 Suits people looking for a relatively leisurely pace.
 Helicopter in and walk out.

 See our Facebook page for more info.
 You'll probably have to scroll down a bit to see it.

 - Kakadu Family Walk No. 2: 2-8 July .

 If you are interested in this trip, we strongly recommend that you also have a look at our Walking With Children In Kakadu web page.